crabnebula-dev/tauri-fuzz/docs/src/introduction.md

 The principle of a fuzzer is to test a software by executing it with a very large amount of semi-random inputs and to detect any problematic behaviours during these runs.
 Currently most fuzzers are used to detect memory safety vulnerabilities for popular C libraries.

-### Why are fuzzers not used for web applications?
+### Why are fuzzers not used for applications?

 We see two main reasons:

 - Fuzzing can be hard to setup and requires experience and/or time to be used effectively.
-- Web applications are often developped with technology that are less prone to memory unsafeties.
-So fuzzer default error detection mechanisms do not translate well for web applications.
+- Applications are often developped with technology that are less prone to memory unsafeties.
+So fuzzer default error detection mechanisms do not translate well for applications.

 ### Goal of the project